AhsishDas/Covid-19_detection_using_Pytorch/README.md

 # covid-19
-Covid-19 detection in Machine Learning
+Covid-19 detection using Artificial Neural Network with X-Ray Data